-To build the user profile, called UIH, we use the web pages in his/her bookmarks [24,26] and the Divisive Hierarchy Clustering (DHC) algorithm [23].
+To build the user profile, called User Interest Hierarchy (UIH), we use the web pages in his/her bookmarks [24, 26] and the Divisive Hierarchy Clustering (DHC) algorithm [23].
 A UIH organizes a user's interests from general to specific.
 Near the root of a UIH, general interests are represented by larger clusters of terms while towards the leaves, more specific interests are represented by smaller clusters of terms.
-In this paper, "term" refers a phrase that has one or more word.
 The root node contains all distinct terms in the bookmarked web page.
 The leaf nodes contain more specifically interesting terms.
 The relations between terms are calculated based on the co-occurrence in the same web page.